amr-khalil/music-data-modeling-postgresql/README.md

 ## Project Steps
 **NOTE**: You will not be able to run test.ipynb, etl.ipynb, or etl.py until you have run create_tables.py at least once to create the sparkifydb database, which these other files connect to.

-- Create Tables: `> python create_tables.py`
+- Create Tables: `python create_tables.py`
-- Build ETL Pipeline: `> python etl.py`
+- Build ETL Pipeline: `python etl.py`
-- Run Sanity Tests: open test.ipynb
+- Run Sanity Tests: open and run test.ipynb using jupyter notebook